aybilgece/neurodivas-replication/readme.md

 ## Honest limitations

-- This reproduces the *reported statistics and conclusions*, not the original individual responses — synthetic data cannot recover information the summary statistics never contained (e.g. the true joint distribution within cells).
+- This reproduces the *reported statistics and conclusions*, not the original individual responses and synthetic data cannot recover information the summary statistics never contained (e.g. the true joint distribution within cells).
 - The bootstrap CIs reported in the paper are not reproduced point-for-point;
   the focus here is the descriptive, correlational, and MANOVA results.